-On-page optimization is the organization of information to communicate with search engines the meaning of your webpage.
+On-page optimization (which falls under the broader category of website optimization), communicates the most important keywords your content reflects to search engines.
 It falls under the umbrella of SEO services for a consultant to optimize the content of your site and emphasize the most important elements through metadata.
 By highlighting keywords and giving search engines specific instructions we can influence how search engines see your website in order to make it appear more frequently in keyword-related searches.

 Meta tags are used to highlight the most important information on a web page.
 The most commonly used meta tags are the title and description tags because they are what people will see in a search engine result page.
 There are other uses for meta tags that search engines read as well such as site verification or instructions for how to crawl the site (robots.txt).
 When we optimize your site your meta tags are one of the first areas we assess to see how you’re website is currently optimized and how we can enhance its performance.

 Is structured data important for my website?

 The fastest form method of communication (the preferred method) is through structured data markup.
 Google recommends JSON-LD in which we are able to summarize the contents of your site and provide an identity using schema.
 This markup categorizes your site and informs search engines of all of the details that will help your website appear in searches that can be linked and associated with your business.

 Is it necessary to have my company categorized with Schema markup?